SiddeshSambasivam/SiddeshSambasivamWebsite/content/courses/Investments/week 3.md

 The empirical rule, or the 68-95-99.7 rule, tells you where most of your values lie in a normal distribution:

-- Around 68% of values are within 1 standard deviation from the mean.
+- Around 68.26% of values are within 1 standard deviation from the mean.
-- Around 95% of values are within 2 standard deviations from the mean.
+- Around 95.44% of values are within 2 standard deviations from the mean.
-- Around 99.7% of values are within 3 standard deviations from the mean.
+- Around 99.74% of values are within 3 standard deviations from the mean.

-_Value at Risk (VaR):_ The value at risk is the expected shortfall for a given confidence level.
+{{< hl >}}_Value at Risk (VaR):_ The value at risk is the expected shortfall for a given confidence level.{{< /hl >}}

 - $E+(x)\sigma$ are the best cases
 - $E-(x)\sigma$ are the worst cases